TubeCord/discord-cdnlink-scraper/README.md

 Do I really need to explain???\
 The code is probably a bit messy, but it works so :)

+(If you want to use it as a self bot make sure to change branch to selfbot!)

 ## Prerequisites
 - [Node.js](https://nodejs.org/en/)
 - [pnpm](https://pnpm.io/installation)